MattPinder/MastersProject/README.md

   * The QC job only has to compress the remaining files before it completes, so should be ready tomorrow
   * Then fire up the metagenome assembly...

 ## Hard drive
 Let Urban know if the transfer is done by 4pm tomorrow

+# 25 January 2019

+18S lengths from Metaxa2 don't match well with each other, or the other Skeletonema sequences checked;
+BLASTing instead to find 100% matches

+checkM logs for the hybrid project will need to be redone
+* Should have redirected stdout to the log rather than stderr

+Locations of the six S. subsalsum genes used as markers:
+* rbcL - plastid
+* cyclo - nucleus
+* coxI - mitochondrion
+* 16S - plastid
+* psbC - plastid
+* SIT - nucleus

+18S check on the first two hybrid samples also turn up nothing...

+Fairly confident that the eutrophication samples are _S. marinoi_, but similarities exist to _S. costatum_...
+Heavy contamination also complicates matters...

+When hybrid project metagenome assemblies are complete, run BLAST and Metaxa2...